 10. Kandy Botanical Gardens

-Kandy Royal Botanical Gardens are the perfect place to escape the city’s heat and experience the tropical beauty of nature.
-The gardens are enormous and are home to hundreds of species of plants, trees, and flowers.
-Itโs particularly famous for its massive collection of orchids, showcased in a wide variety of colors.
+Kandy’s Royal Botanical Gardens were the perfect place to escape the city’s heat during our visit.
+The gardens are enormous and home to hundreds of different plant, tree, and flower species.

 By purchasing through our links, you support us at no additional cost.